Porirua Hall of Fame

 Rugby

 So’oialo was part of the New Zealand U21 side which won the international tournament in Auckland in 2000 and then in 2001 was in the New Zealand 7s side that won the World Cup in Argentina and the gold medal at the Commonwealth Games in Manchester.
-A hard-working flanker, he made 101 appearances for the Hurricanes.
-He also made 62 test appearances for the All Blacks between 2002 and 2009.
+A hard-working flanker, he made 101 appearances for the Hurricanes and 62 test appearances for the All Blacks between 2002 and 2009.

 Don Tricker